to make you whole

 Were you recently injured in a slip and fall accident inside a restaurant in Escondido?
 Did you trip and fall outside a business in Carlsbad with poor lighting?
 Did an uneven walkway in Vista cause you to trip and injury yourself?
 Any property in North County with a dangerous condition can result in serious personal injuries.
 Under California law, property owners and controllers have a duty to keep their premises free from serious hazards or other “dangerous conditions.”
-If you were injured on another party’s property because of such a danger or hazard, you may be able to file what is known as a premises liability lawsuit.
+If you were injured on another party’s dangerous property, you may be able to file what is known as a premises liability lawsuit.

-An experienced North County dangerous property lawyer at Walton Law Firm can talk with you today about your case and your options for seeking a fair and just settlement for your injuries.What is a Premises Liability Lawsuit in San Diego County?
+An experienced North County premises liability lawyer at Walton Law Firm can talk with you today about your case and your options for seeking a fair and just settlement for your injuries.What is a Premises Liability Lawsuit in San Diego County?

 Premises liability law is one area of personal injury law.
-It holds that individuals who get hurt on someone else’s premises may be able to seek compensation for their injuries if the property owner (or controller) was negligent.
+It holds that individuals who get hurt on someone else’s dangerous property may be able to seek compensation for their injuries if the property owner (or controller) was negligent.
 Under California law, a plaintiff in a premises liability claim must be able to prove that he or she was harmed because of the way the defendant cared for that property.
-To prove such a claim, a plaintiff must show:
+To prove such a claim, a plaintiff's attorney must show:

 - Defendant owned, leased, occupied, or otherwise controlled the property;